Fazendaaa/podsearch_bot/README.md

     * Chinese
     * Spanish
     * German
-* Translate this README in the previous languages -- still don't know how to do it but I know that is possible.
+* Translate this README in the previous languages -- still don't know how to do it but I know that is possible;
+* Integration with wit.ai,
 # Authors
 * Only [me](https://github.com/Fazendaaa) for now.
 # License